OWASP/www-project-machine-learning-security-top-10/github-open-issues-exported.md

 - [ ] Assigned Lead Contributor for ML01
 - [ ] Update CODEOWNERS with contributor details

-Ideally the Lead Contributor for ML01 will also be assigned to the cheatsheet
+Ideally the Lead Contributor for ML01 will also be assigned to the cheatsheet - ref: #147